Drillisch slumps after profit warning on Telefonica Deutschland spat

 SHOWDOWN

-The showdown on pricing for network access raises the stakes in ongoing talks with Telefonica on a national roaming deal that would make it possible for Drillisch to plug gaps in the 5G network it plans to build after acquiring spectrum last year.
+The pricing showdown for network access raises the stakes in talks with Telefonica on a national roaming deal that would allow Drillisch to plug gaps in the 5G network it plans to build after acquiring spectrum last year.

 Telefonica Deutschland said it had submitted an invoice for network access services in July and August on the basis of the extension agreed in December.
 It added that the terms it was offering for national roaming were attractive.

-“Drillisch’s business model is exposed to unquantifiable risk in the legal battle over the Telefonica-Drillisch contract, and this development is a case in point,” Jefferies analyst Ulrich Rathe said in a note.
+“Drillisch’s business model is exposed to unquantifiable risk in the legal battle over the Telefonica-Drillisch contract, and this development is a case in point,” Jefferies analyst Ulrich Rathe said.

 “In mitigation, national roaming negotiations reportedly remain constructive, so Telefonica’s move is possibly tactical.”

-Analysts at Citi said the latest turn in the dispute showed that Telefonica Deutschland had a strong negotiating hand in the national roaming talks, while Drillisch faced uncertainties in its strategy of becoming a network operator.
+Citi analysts said the latest turn in the dispute showed that Telefonica Deutschland had a strong hand in the national roaming talks, while Drillisch faced uncertainties in its strategy of becoming a network operator.

 Our Standards: The Thomson Reuters Trust Principles.